DioxusLabs/dioxus/packages/fuzz/README.md

 `fuzz/fuzz_targets/vdom_ops.rs` decodes the raw libFuzzer bytes as a postcard encoded `FuzzCase`.
 Invalid raw inputs are ignored by the target.
-The custom `fuzz_mutator!` hook decodes the current case, falls back to a valid iterator branch-sweep seed when decoding fails, calls this crate's structured mutator, and writes the encoded case back to libFuzzer's input buffer.
+The custom `fuzz_mutator!` hook decodes the current case (starting from an empty case when decoding fails), calls this crate's structured mutator, and writes the encoded case back to libFuzzer's input buffer.

+The structured mutator (`src/mutator.rs`) combines field-level mutations of encoded ops with a table of model-aware op strategies: it replays the ops before a splice point, summarizes the resulting model, and inserts op sequences that target vnodes, fragments, attribute slots, and suspense boundaries that actually exist at that point.
+Strategies whose target structure is missing emit their own prerequisite ops first.

 Cases are capped at the crate-internal step limit so mutated corpus inputs cannot produce unbounded replay work.

+Crate layout:

+- `src/case.rs` — encoded op stream, replay, failure reporting
+- `src/ops.rs` — the operation grammar and how ops apply to the model
+- `src/model.rs` — the spec tree the generated app renders from
+- `src/mutator.rs` — structure-aware mutation (the op strategy table)
+- `src/reducer.rs` — structured shrinking of failing cases
+- `src/harness.rs` — incremental-vs-fresh renderer oracle and lifecycle checks
+- `src/vdom.rs` — compiles model specs into real `VNode`s/`Template`s
+- `src/warmup.rs` — one-shot scenarios for paths replay cannot reach
+- `src/targeted.rs` — hand-built recipes replayed as tests and exportable as corpus seeds

 ## Failures